johotpocket/node_intro_css/README.md

 `sudo npm install -g nodemon`

 *the dash g flag tells NPM to install nodemon globally on our computer, meaning this is not specific to this project.
-When we install things globally, it's a pretty big deal, so we need to prefix the command with sudo*
+When we install things globally, it's a pretty big deal, so we need to prefix the command with sudo(basically running as administrator)*

 Now we can start our server with `nodemon` and our server will automatically restart every time we save our codebase.